Jonatan-Gani/PyExcel/README.md

 ---

 ### 2. Writing Python Scripts
-Create your Python scripts in the `userScripts/` directory.
-A script must define a `transform` function that acts as the entry point.
+Add your Python scripts in the `userScripts/` directory.
+A script must define a `transform` function that acts as the entry point and import the tools package already included in this addin.

 **Function Signature:**
 ```python